 The temperature dependence of the cone angle is calculated from birefringence measurements.
-Finally the predicted temperature dependence of the soft mode frequency due to eq.
-(10) ($K_t \cong 9pN$ was estimated as reported by Robles-Hernández et al [27]) is calculated and shown in the Figure 5.
-This only slightly exceeds the experimental value as can be expected for a non-disturbed heliconical structure.
-The resulting temperature dependence of the mode frequency shows specific softening behaviour on approaching the transition temperature from the N to the N{TB} phase.
+Finally, the predicted temperature dependence of the soft mode frequency due to Eq.
+(10) ( $K_t \cong 9 \text{ pN}$ was estimated as reported by Robles-Hernández et al.) is calculated and shown in Fig. 5.
+This only slightly exceeds the experimental value as can be expected for a nondisturbed heliconical structure.
+The resulting temperature dependence of the mode frequency shows specific softening behavior on approaching the transition temperature from the N to the NTB phase.

-We can compare the above results with the relaxation rate calculated from the electrooptic experiment carried out by Meyer et al [63].
-The electro-optic data show initially a slight increase in the relaxation rate on decreasing the temperature, this tendency reverses below 465 K. But overall the dependence on temperature is intriguing and it shows a much slower relaxation rate at (~0.4 MHz) than found from our dielectric relaxation data.
+We can compare the above results with the relaxation rate calculated from the electro-optic experiment carried out by Meyer et al. The electro-optic data show initially a slight increase in the relaxation rate on decreasing the temperature, and this tendency reverses below 465 K. But overall, the dependence on temperature is intriguing and it shows a much slower relaxation rate at ~0.4 MHz than found from our dielectric relaxation data.
 It is also interesting to find the reason of such a discrepancy (of one order of magnitude).
-In fact the electro-optic experiment by C. Meyer et al was carried out at reasonably large amplitude of the electric field $25V/\mu m$.
-Nonetheless Meyer et al showed that as the response was sufficiently fast (10 μ s), the heliconical structure was conserved.
+In fact, the electro-optic experiment by Meyer et al. was carried out at a reasonably large amplitude of the electric field 25 V/ $\mu$ m.